When Do Unregistered NDIS Providers Have to Register? SIL Registration Deadline Explained

 Next Steps for SIL Providers

 - Assess your current position.
-Review your existing policies, procedures, and compliance documentation against registration requirements.
+Review your existing policies, procedures, and compliance documentation against registration requirements and the DRAFT NDIS Practice Standards for SIL.

 - Engage with the process early.
 Contact approved auditors now to understand availability and secure preferred audit dates.